Welcome Home. The Spicer Building

 Historical Evolution Initially, the building served as the home of the Warriner Motor Company, contributing to the vitality and growth of Norfolk’s Auto Row, a key economic artery in the early 1900s.
 In later years, it became widely known to the community as the longtime home of Frank Spicer’s restaurant equipment business, further cementing its place in Norfolk’s commercial memory.

 Following decades of varied use, the building was honored with a thoughtful restoration, transforming it into 14 luxury apartments while preserving its architectural integrity.
-Special care preserved architectural features like original structural steel, brickwork, and window patterns, paying homage to the building’s industrial heritage while adapting it for modern living.
+Special care preserved architectural features like original structural steel, brickwork, and window patterns, paying homage to the industrial heritage of the building while adapting it for modern living.

 Designed for Living, Rooted in the Past Today, the Spicer Building stands as a bridge between eras, offering contemporary comforts nestled within a vessel full of architectural memory.
 Its sleek interiors, bathed in daylight through restored window bays, are heightened by echoes of industrial geometry and historical craftsmanship.